jayKayEss/Flapper/README.md

 A jQuery number display

-Flapper is a jQuery plugin that replicates the split-flap (or "Solari") displays that used to be common in train stations and airports.
+Flapper is a jQuery plugin that replicates the split-flap (or "Solari") displays that used to be common in train stations and airports, and your dad's alarm clock in the 70s.

 To use, just attach Flapper to any input on your page.
 Whenever the input's `change` event is fired, Flapper will update the display.